On: Automatically use Safari Reader to display articles on the site without ads or other distractions.

 Note: Some websites use pop-up windows for essential content.

-Ask: You see a dialog asking whether you want to trust the site’s use of WebGL.
+Ask: You see a dialogue asking whether you want to trust the site’s use of WebGL.

 Block: The site can’t show WebGL content.